shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 Randomly determine who goes first.
 For fairness, you can let a player who hasn’t gone first recently or the player with the least amount of landmarks go first.

+On a player’s turn, they may play a creature, activate a creature’s ability, fight a creature, or resolve the battle.
+Each of these options starts a moment, in which other players can react to their action.

-Players take their turns in order, play continues to the player on the left (clockwise).
+Ater a player takes their turn, play continues to the player on their left (clockwise).

 When a player resolves the battle, all players total up their creatures’ combined power.
 The player with the highest total power wins the battle, and claims the landmark.